bajamircea/bajamircea.github.io/_posts/2022-10-23-c-api-wrap-idiom.markdown

 # What are it's limits?

 For most C APIs such implementation would be largely mechanical where the C++ wrapping function calls the C API and check for the error.

-But for some it's better to go for a slightly higher level e.g. create `read_registry_string` rather than just wrap `::RegQueryValueEx`.
+But for some it's better to go for a slightly higher level.
+Behind a single C API function, many higher level scenarios might be hidden: e.g. we've seen `read_registry_string` and `read_registry_multistring` that are both build on top of the single C API function `::RegQueryValueEx`.
 The advantage is that `read_registry_string` can do more than just call `::RegQueryValueEx` twice (one to get the size followed by one to get the content), but also handle a small value optimisation (a lot of values are short, meaning that a C API call can be elided) and handle the case where the value size changes between the C API calls.

+Equally it's easy to fall into the trap of creating a wrapper that's too specific to the current usage in an application, too high level, and lacks generality and ability to reuse.

 Choosing the right level can be tricky, requiring human judgement and experience.
-Behind a single C API function, many higher level scenarios might be hidden.

 For some cases you might need a RAII class different from `raii_with_invalid_value` to return from a function wrapping